‘Idiot’ pro players accused of ruining Fortnite

 - What do we not know?

 - How long Fortnite can maintain its dominance of the gaming world.
-Google search terms for Fortnite peaked in March 2018, the same month that it made a record $223 million in revenue, but have since been in steady decline as players move on to new games.
+The number of Google searches for Fortnite peaked in March 2018, and have been falling ever since.

 - At the same time